DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/5 Series Types/CommonPolarChartSeries/selectionStyle/border/border.md

 ---
 ---
 ##### shortDescription
-An object defining the border options for a selected series.
+An object defining the border properties for a selected series.

 ##### propertyOf
 dxPolarChartSeriesTypes.areapolarseries,dxPolarChartSeriesTypes.barpolarseries,dxPolarChartSeriesTypes.stackedbarpolarseries